Ignemia/Iggy-s-valorant-guides/aim.md

 Get out of range and:
 - Do a Deathmatch - 1 with Sheriff, 1 with Guardian, 1 with Phantom and 1 with Vandal
 - Do a TDM

+## Movement and Aim
+> They do not go together.
+In most tactical fps games with any movement, your accuracy disappears

+Valorant unlike many other tactical FPS games does not bade inaccuracy on movement speed so any movement however slow will throw your aim off completely.

+To counteract this most people employ counter-strafing.

+**Counter-strafing is a movement technique in which before you shoot you press the opposing movement key and as you stop (pretty much instantly) you fire with perfect firstshot accuracy.**

+In valorant counter-strafing in largely optional, as letting go of all movement keys stops your movement instantly.
+But this is dangerous because standing still for too long makes you an easy target.
+This is why counter-strafing as an optional technique allow you to stop for just a few milliseconds needed to fire the bullet and keep moving.